 Note

-Azure Logic Apps doesn't support chunking on triggers due to the increased overhead from exchanging multiple messages.
-Also, Azure Logic Apps implements chunking for HTTP actions using its own protocol as described in this article.
-So, even if your web site or web service supports chunking, they won't work with HTTP action chunking.
-To use HTTP action chunking with your web site or web service, you have to implement the same protocol that's used by Azure Logic Apps.
-Otherwise, don't enable chunking on the HTTP action.
+Due to increased overhead from exchanging multiple messages, Azure Logic Apps doesn't support chunking on triggers.
+Also, Azure Logic Apps implements chunking for HTTP actions using its own protocol, as described in this article.
+Even if your web site or web service supports chunking, they don't work with HTTP action chunking.

-This article provides an overview about how chunking works in Azure Logic Apps and how to set up chunking on supported actions.
+This article provides an overview about what large messages mean, how chunking works, and how to set up chunking on supported actions in Azure Logic Apps.

 What makes messages "large"?

-Chunked message handling for Logic Apps
+Chunked message handling for Azure Logic Apps

-• Natively support chunking when that action belongs to a connector.
+- The action must natively support chunking when that action belongs to a connector.

-• Have chunking support enabled in that action's runtime configuration.
+- The action must have chunking support enabled in that action's runtime configuration.

 Otherwise, you get a runtime error when you try to access large content output.
-To enable chunking, see Set up chunking support.

 Chunked message handling for connectors

-For actions that support and are enabled for chunking, you can't use trigger bodies, variables, and expressions such as @triggerBody()?['Content'] because using any of these inputs prevents the chunking operation from happening.
-Instead, use the Compose action.
-Specifically, you must create a body field by using the Compose action to store the data output from the trigger body, variable, expression, and so on, for example:
+field by using the Compose action to store the data output from the trigger body, variable, expression, and so on, for example:

 "Compose": {